 Today's guest interview is with a close friend of mine, Sonia.
-I first met her when their oldest son began coming to my day care – our families are now friends and we have a lot of fun together!
+I first met her when their oldest son began coming to my day care – our families are now great friends and we have a lot of fun together!
 She's helped me with a TON of recipes here on the blog over the years.
 Here are a few:

 - Sonia's Margarita Pasta

 - Baingan Bhurtha (a tasty Indian recipe!)